Blueberries (100 G), Strawberries (100 G) and Raspberries (100 G)

 How to consume blueberries, raspberries, strawberries without glucose spikes

-Consume your berries with a source of protein or healthy fats, such as Greek yogurt, nuts, or seeds, to slow down the absorption of sugars.
+Consume blueberries, raspberries, and strawberries alongside a protein source, such as Greek yogurt, cottage cheese, or a handful of nuts, to help slow down the absorption of sugar.

-Combine berries with foods high in fiber like oats or chia seeds to help stabilize blood sugar levels.
+Combine berries with high-fiber foods like oatmeal, flaxseeds, or a mixed greens salad.
+The additional fiber can help stabilize blood sugar levels.

 Stay Hydrated